KENTUCKY MEAT SHOWER: A Documented Sample Found Is From An Animal’s Lung!

 “THE ALIENIST” IDENTIFIES PIECES OF MEAT FROM THE KENTUCKY MEAT SHOWER TO BE LUNG TISSUE

-Caleb Carr’s 1993 novel “The Alienist” and the current HBO series, revolves around the use of science-based investigations during the late 1800s by a fictional protagonist Lorenzo Kreizler.
+Caleb Carr’s 1993 novel “The Alienist” and the current HBO series revolve around the use of science-based investigations during the late 1800s by a fictional protagonist, Lorenzo Kreizler.
 Dr. Kreizler is a medical doctor and practitioner of psychology, a field then in its infancy.
 Kreisler’s particular interest was studying the minds of suffering souls deemed “criminally insane.”
 A commonly held belief during the 1800s was that mentally deranged person were alienated from their true personalities.
 For this reason, doctors working with the mentally ill were called alienists.

 TV Series 2018 – 2020